nikhilkr16/nikhilkr16/README.md

 - 👋 Hi, I’m @nikhilkr16 aka NIKHIL KUMAR <br>
 - 👀 I’m interested in Coding and related things <br>
-- 🌱 I’m currently a 1st year fresher at BIT MESRA ( Biotech dept. )<br>
+- 🌱 I’m currently a Pre-Final Student at BIT MESRA ( Biotech dept. )<br>
 - 💞️ Anyone who wants to explore and create a joyful coding community should get in touch with me.<br>
 - 📫 How can I be reached? ...My LinkedIn profile is available at this link:-> https://www.linkedin.com/in/nikhilkumar16